cloud-bulldozer/benchmark-operator/docs/vdbench.md

 We implement the Filesystem option of the vdbench benchmark and not the RAW device test - this might be in future release.
 ## Running VDBench

-The Custom Resource (CR) file for fio includes a significant number of options to offer the user flexibility.
+The Custom Resource (CR) file for vdbench includes a significant number of options to offer the user flexibility.

 ```yaml